 Lecturer; Contributor to The New York Times Science Section

-Claudia Dreifus, an instructor in Columbia's M.S. in Sustainability Management program and an Adjunct Professor of International Affairs, Technology and Media at the School of International and Public Affairs, is one of the world's leading science interviewers.
+Claudia Dreifus, an instructor in Columbia's M.S. in Sustainability Management program, is one of the world's leading science interviewers.

 For 20 years, she's been producing the "Conversation with..." feature in The New York Times Tuesday Science section, soliciting answers from Nobel Prize winners and breakthrough figures.
 She also writes for the The New York Review of Books, Quanta, Smithsonian, The Nation and The Chronicle of Higher Education.

 Her popular class, "Writing About Global Science for the International Media," was one of the first courses in the country aimed at teaching scientists journalism skills.
 Many of her former students have published in popular media.

 When the scientific honor society, Sigma Xi, made her an honorary member, it was because she had "transformed" science journalism with her style of personal and accessible science journalism.

 Professor Dreifus is the author of six books.
 The last, Higher Education?, was co-authored with her husband, the political scientist Andrew Hacker.

 - Scientific Conversations: Interviews on Science from the New York Times (Times Books, 2002)

 Editors from STAT, Scientific American, Vice News, Quanta Will Discuss Lessons Learned While Reporting on COVID-19